Serving all people by providing personalized health and wellness through exemplary care, education and research.

-According to the American College of Obstetricians and Gynecologists, the safest time for a woman to travel is in the second trimester of her pregnancy--from 14 to 28 weeks.
+According to the American College of Obstetricians and Gynecologists, the safest time for a woman to travel is in the second trimester of her pregnancy — from 14 to 28 weeks.
 This is the time when women feel the best and are at the lowest risk for spontaneous abortion or premature labor.
-During the third trimester (25 to 40 weeks), many doctors and midwives advise staying within a 300 mile radius of home because of problems such as hypertension, phlebitis, and/or false or preterm labor.
+During the third trimester (25 to 40 weeks), many healthcare providers and midwives advise staying within a 300-mile radius of home because of problems, like hypertension, phlebitis, and/or false or preterm labor.
 Generally, women are not allowed to travel by air after 36 weeks for domestic travel, and after 32 to 35 weeks for international travel.
-The decision on whether to travel and how far to travel at any time during pregnancy should be a joint decision between the woman and her doctor or midwife.
+The decision on whether to travel and how far to travel at any time during pregnancy should be a joint decision between the woman and her healthcare provider or midwife.

 According to the CDC, pregnant women with the following conditions may be advised against traveling to international destinations that require pre-travel immunizations.
-As the list below may be incomplete, it is important to discuss your medical history with your doctor or midwife before planning travel:
+As the list below may be incomplete, it is important to discuss your medical history with your healthcare provider or midwife before planning travel:

 History of miscarriage